American Diabetes Association: Funded research

+The ADA aims to give individuals with diabetes access to the care they need to optimize their health.
+To work towards achieving this mission, the organization places effort into funding research projects that help minority groups navigate diabetes.
+The ADA works with various colleges, local governments, and companies to promote healthy lifestyles.
+They also fund research looking to control risk factors associated with diabetes, as seen in a recently published article discussing the role of microglia immune cells in diet-induced obesity.

+Finances

+The Charity Navigator previously gave the ADA a 3-star overall rating, a 1-star financial rating and a 4-star accountability and transparency rating.
+As of August 2024, the rating had been upgraded to four stars, the highest available.
+As of 2026, ADA spends $18 to raise every $100, earning an A− rating from Charity Watch.

-In the early 2000s, the ADA struck a three-year, $1.5 million sponsorship deal with Cadbury-Schweppes, the world's largest confectioner products including Diet-Rite sodas, Snapple unsweetened tea and Mott's Apple Sauce.
+In the early 2000s, the ADA struck a three-year, $1.5 million sponsorship deal with Cadbury-Schweppes, the world's largest confectioner with products including Diet-Rite sodas, Snapple and Mott's Apple Sauce.
 According to a 2006 New York Times article, "critics say the A.D.A. affiliation has helped the candy maker pose as a concerned corporate citizen, even as it supplies grocery stores with sugary and fattening foods like Dr Pepper and the Cadbury Creme Egg."
 The article goes on to say, "The A.D.A. began rethinking how it raises money from companies, especially from those whose primary business is selling foods and beverages that are high in calories, even if they have created some sugar free items.
 The group has allowed some food company deals to expire and has turned down millions of dollars in new sponsorships."

-Accountability

 The organization spends significant amounts on telemarketers including a contract with InfoCision, where telemarketers were instructed to lie to prospective donors that more of their donation was going toward the ADA than reality.

-The mostly highly compensated 20 individuals of the ADA received $5.3 million (an average of $266,000 each).

-The Charity Navigator previously gave the ADA a 3-star overall rating, a 1-star financial rating and a 4-star accountability and transparency rating.
-As of August 2024, the rating had been upgraded to four stars, the highest available.